themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 If you are a point-and-click kind of person, the FastMail web app also has you covered, with features like drag and drop for moving messages and dropdown menus for accessing all email operations.

+The mobile web view is impressively capable, giving the impression that it's a native app with some features you couldn't find natively.
+Gabe uses [1Password](https://agilebits.com/onepassword) to quickly get to different parts of the webapp, for example.

 {{ theme:partial src="image" title="GUI too" caption="" show="{{ number }}" file="gui-move.jpg" }}

 > {{ theme:partial src="aside-header" voice="gabe" text="Web vs. Native" }}